Inheritance tax reforms for UK non-doms

 - If they would not have been deemed-domiciled on 6 April 2025 (ie were not resident in 15 or more of the previous 20 tax years), then they will not have an IHT tail, or

 - If they would have been deemed-domiciled on 6 April 2025, they will be subject to the current three-year IHT tail, regardless of the number of tax years they had been UK tax resident for prior to leaving.
-This will therefore apply to those deemed doms whose last day of tax residence in the UK was between 6 April 2022 and 5 April 2025.
+This therefore applies to those deemed doms whose last day of tax residence in the UK was between 6 April 2022 and 5 April 2025.

 Excluded property